emqx/cloud-docs/en_US/feature/user.md

 ![default_project](./_assets/create_step1.png)

-1. Login to the invitee email to receive the invitation email and use the link to verify and activate the account.
+1. Login to the invitee email to receive the invitation email and use the link to verify and activate the subaccount.
 Note that there are two addresses in the invitation email, one for the first activation and login, and the other is the usual login address for subsequent logins.
-The password for the subaccount should be issued by the administrator who activated the account (or get it from the administrator).
+The password for the subaccount should be issued by the administrator who activated the subaccount (or get it from the administrator).

 ![default_project](./_assets/create_step2.png)

  > Link 1 in the picture is the link for first time activation of login, link 2 is the link for the subsequent login, please don't get confused.

 3. After subaccount login, you can manage the platform according to the permissions set by the system.
 If you need the permissions of a certain project, please contact the administrator.

-## Accounts Management
+## Subaccounts

-The Accounts function is only open to subaccounts with two roles: the administrator has full operational privileges and the auditors can view the accounts list.
+The Subaccounts function is only open to subaccounts with two roles: the administrator has full operational privileges and the auditors can view the user list.

 The subaccount login address is distinguished from the regular login page and is used exclusively for subaccount login.
 It can be sent when the login address is forgotten.
 ![default_project](./_assets/userpage_url.png)